Preparing Your Child for School: Communication Skills That Matter

 Most parents don’t know, however, that the communication skills that will give their child success in school and in life are actually so much more than “just talking”!

-Sure, your four-year-old may never stop talking at home but can they follow multi-step instructions in a line with twenty other kids and teachers there too?
-Can they just open their mouth and clearly ask for what they need?
+Sure, your four-year-old may never stop talking at home, but can they follow multi-step instructions in a line with twenty other kids and teachers there too?
+Can they simply express their needs clearly and openly?

-School readiness communication skills are skills that many parents never think about.
-Your child has to understand language in entirely new contexts, listen when they’re not interested, express themselves when they’re shy and process information while being emotionally engaged.
+Communication skills for school readiness are skills that many parents never think about.
+Your child has to understand language in entirely new contexts, listen when they’re not interested, express themselves when they’re shy and process information while emotionally engaged.

-“Go get your shoes” is easy at home.
-At school, ‘Please collect your reading folder from the blue tub.’ entails recalling multiple pieces of information, knowing colours and understanding a spatial concept as well as being able to complete a task independently.
-And then there are the social communication skills — how to greet teachers properly, ask for help and navigate friendships on the playground.
+“Go find your shoes” is easy at home.
+At school, ‘Please collect your reading folder from the blue tub’ entails recalling multiple pieces of information, knowing colours and understanding a spatial concept, as well as being able to complete a task independently.
+And then there are the social communication skills—how to greet teachers properly, ask for help, and navigate friendships on the playground.

 The Critical Foundation: Early Language Development